hirosystems/docs/clarinet-debug-contract.md

   - **Continue**: Continue execution until hitting a breakpoint or completing execution (`continue` or `c` command)
 - Evaluate and print the result of any expression (`print` or `p` command)

-To initiate a debug sessionm, first enter the REPL console using:
+To initiate a debug session, first enter the REPL console using the command below.

 ```
 clarinet console
 ```

-Then at the REPL prompt, debug any expression:
+Then at the REPL prompt, use this command to debug any expression.

 ```
 ::debug (contract-call? .foo hello .bar))